 Comprehensive Epilepsy Treatment

 There is new hope for patients with epilepsy.
-The Nebraska Medical Center comprehensive epilepsy program is recognized by the National Association of Epilepsy Centers with the highest level of distinction.
+Nebraska Medicine comprehensive epilepsy program is recognized by the National Association of Epilepsy Centers with the highest level of distinction.
 The program includes a comprehensive monitoring, advanced diagnostic equipment and sophisticated technology as treatments of epilepsy and the most complex seizure disorders.

 To qualify as a level four designated epilepsy center, the hospital provides the most complex forms of intensive evaluation, medical options and a broad range of surgical procedures for epilepsy treatment.